caseyr003/react-dv/README.md

 `npm install --save react-dv`

+### Which Component to Use?

+The `DataVisualization` component is to be used in conjunction with visualizations sourced from the Data Visualization tool from the Oracle Analytics Cloud.

+The `Dashboard` component is to be used in conjunction with visualization dashboards from Oracle Business Intelligence.

 ### How To Use Data Visualization Component

 First import this component where you want to use it